Indian Rebellion of 1857: Delhi

 Many fugitive British officers and civilians had congregated at the Flagstaff Tower on the ridge north of Delhi, where telegraph operators were sending news of the events to other British stations.
 When it became clear that the help expected from Meerut was not coming, they made their way in carriages to Karnal.
 Those who became separated from the main body or who could not reach the Flagstaff Tower also set out for Karnal on foot.
 Some were helped by villagers on the way; others were killed.

-The next day, Bahadur Shah held his first formal court for many years.
+The next day, Bahadur Shah held his first formal court in years.
 It was attended by many excited sepoys.
-The King was alarmed by the turn events had taken, but eventually accepted the sepoys' allegiance and agreed to give his countenance to the rebellion.
-On 16 May, up to 50 British who had been held prisoner in the palace or had been discovered hiding in the city were killed by some of the King's servants under a peepul tree in a courtyard outside the palace.
+The emperor was alarmed by the turn events had taken, but eventually accepted the sepoys' allegiance and agreed to give his countenance to the rebellion.
+On 16 May, up to 50 British who had been held prisoner in the palace or had been discovered hiding in the city were killed by some of the emperor's servants in a courtyard outside the palace.